senoalvrtsyan/bicycle-racing-platform/technical-document.md

   * **Race management service**: This service is responsible for creation of new races and showing statistics from old races.
   * **Real time race data provider**: This service responsible for providing real time location of race participants.
 * **Mobile Application**: This app will be responsible for sending racer's real time location to server.
-* **Real Time Race Tracker Server**: This service will accept the real time location of racer and push this data to message queue._
+* **Real Time Race Tracker Server**: This service will accept the real time location of racer and push this data to message queue.
-* **Real Time Race Data Processor**: This service will listen for message queue's messages save them into permanent data store(MongoDB) and also save the latest location into in memory cache(Redis) to be used later by "real time race data provider".
+* **Real Time Race Data Processor**: This service will listen for message queue's messages, save them into permanent data store(MongoDB) and also save the latest location into in memory cache(Redis) to be used later by "real time race data provider" service.

 ### Design Description: